Farewell, Angelina

-Farewell, Angelina is the sixth studio album by American folk singer Joan Baez, released in late 1965.
+Farewell, Angelina is the fifth studio album by American folk singer Joan Baez, released in late 1965.
 It peaked at #10 on the Billboard Pop Albums chart.

 History

 The album represented a further shift from the strictly traditional folk music with which Baez had begun her career in that, for the first time, she included electric backup in the form of Bruce Langhorne's electric guitar.
 Additional musicians included Russ Savakus (bass) and Ralph Rinzler (mandolin).

-The album takes its name from a Bob Dylan song, and includes a total of four Dylan songs, two of which were not officially released by Dylan until 1991.
-The album also features songs written by other folk singers such as Woody Guthrie and Pete Seeger, as well a German reading of "Where Have All the Flowers Gone".
+The album takes its name from a Bob Dylan song—which is also covered by Baez as the leading track—and includes a total of four Dylan songs, two of which were not officially released by him until 1991.
+The album also features songs written by other folk singers such as Woody Guthrie and Pete Seeger, as well as a German reading of "Where Have All the Flowers Gone?".

 The cover photo was taken by Richard Avedon.
 In the UK the title song was issued as a single on Fontana Records.

-The 2002 reissue of the album by Vanguard features three previously unreleased additional tracks from the Farewell, Angelina sessions: "One Too Many Mornings", "Rock, Salt, And Nails", and "The Water Is Wide".
+The 2002 reissue of the album by Vanguard features three previously unreleased additional tracks from the Farewell, Angelina sessions: "One Too Many Mornings"; "Rock, Salt, and Nails"; and "The Water Is Wide".